 One of the best things about Pickleball is the fact that it's a flexible game.
 It can be played by people of all ages and skill levels, and it can be played on a variety of courts and surfaces.
 (Think inline hockey rinks and basketball courts!)
 Pickleball is also one of those few racket sports that require inexpensive equipment.
 All you need is a paddle, a ball, and a net – and you're ready to go.
 You might think you need a dedicated pickleball court to play the game, but that's not necessarily true.

 As mentioned earlier, various courts and surfaces will do for pickleball.
 In fact, you can quickly transform a regular park tennis court into – not just one – but up to four pickleball courts!
 And the best part?
 You can do it in just a few steps!
-But before we discuss the step-by-step process, let's do a quick rundown on pickleball basics first.
+But before we discuss the step-by-step process of temporary pickleball court transformation, let's do a quick rundown on pickleball basics first.

 The Basics of Pickleball Court Setup The Court

 In case you haven't heard, Pickleball courts are much smaller than tennis courts – and that's a good thing.
 Because for one, if you will be playing with a large group, a standard tennis court allows up to four pickleball courts.
 That's 4x the fun and 4x the players!
 The court size for pickleball is 20 feet wide and 44 feet long.
 In comparison, a standard tennis court is about 78 feet long and 36 feet wide.
 So, if you want to set up a pickleball court on your tennis court, you'll be able to divide the court into four parts.
 But if you don't need all four courts, you can easily set up just one, two, or three courts – no problem!
 Once you've established the court size and layout, you can then mark them with temporary line markers, but we'll get to this later in this article.
 Now, let's go to the net.